-Knowing how to keep yourself and others motivated throughout a project is an important skill to learn, as mastering the ability to push yourself onwards in the face of hard work is key to ensure that work gets done in a timely manner.
+Knowing how to motivate yourself and others throughout a project is an important skill to learn, as mastering the ability to push yourself onwards in the face of hard work is key to ensure that work gets done in a timely manner.

 In this article I share five ways how you can successfully motivate yourself and others even during the toughest of situations.

 #1 – Define the task properly

 The first rule of motivation is that the every action requires a target.

 Defining clearly the task that you or your team will be working upon focuses your energies onto the work ahead and stimulates the mind to start thinking up ways to deal with it straight away.
 Use the SMART strategy to write goals in an actionable fashion.

 On the other hand, vaguely defined tasks do not engage people in the same way.
 In the face of ambiguity or uncertainty, most people in a team will prefer to delegate the job of defining the task properly to the leader and plod along aimlessly until somebody bothers to point out the way.

 Of course, not everyone responds in this manner.
 Some people thrive in situations of ambiguity, but in the context of a busy and established company, it is important to maintain high productivity levels by motivating individuals with well-delineated tasks that prompt them into action.